Green Tea Before Bed

 Green tea also reduced the toxicity of genes caused by smoking and increased the activity of enzymes that rid the body of carcinogenic chemicals.

 Different researchers have found a link between human consumption of green tea and the prevention of many cancers, such as lung cancer, colon cancer, esophageal cancer, oral cancer, stomach cancer, small intestine cancer, kidney cancer and pancreatic cancer.
-Several experimental types of researches on animals have also found the ability of green tea to prevent the formation of skin cancer, lung cancer, oral cancer, esophageal cancer, stomach cancer, liver cancer, kidney cancer, prostate cancer and other organs.
+Several experimental types of researchers on animals have also found the ability of green tea to prevent the formation of skin cancer, lung cancer, oral cancer, esophageal cancer, stomach cancer, liver cancer, kidney cancer, prostate cancer and other organs.

 Improve oral health and prevent tooth decay and fall and periodontal disease: